 What can goosebumps tell me about my health?

 Goosebumps are common and occur in everyone under the right circumstances.
-Because of this, it’s tough to link goosebumps to any particular health benefits.

 Do animals get goosebumps?